harshaliitr/react-native-k4l-video-trimmer/README.md

 # react-native-k4l-video-trimmer

-Whatsapp like trimmer for react native android
+Whatsapp like trimmer for react native android.
+Uses https://github.com/a914-gowtham/android-video-trimmer internally.
+Thanks to https://github.com/a914-gowtham for creating this awesome android package:

 ## Installation